Skip to main content

 You will need the second copy if you wish to appeal.
 If their decision has been changed and you are happy with it, you can stop here.

 But if it hasn’t, don’t be put off.
+Most people win when they appeal.
 You have one month to ask for an appeal.
-Late appeals are allowed within 13 months if you have a good reason for the delay and can provide evidence to support it.
-More decisions are changed at the appeal stage than at mandatory reconsideration.
+And if you miss the one-month deadline it is still worth appealing anyway - late appeals are allowed within 13 months if you have a good reason for the delay.
+Be aware that more decisions are changed at the appeal stage than at mandatory reconsideration.

-• Step 7 - You will be told the date of the hearing, if you have asked for one.
+Step 7 - You will be told the date of the hearing, if you have asked for one.
 If you have any further information or evidence that you haven’t yet sent, send it now.
-There is a choice to have your appeal decided just on the evidence you send in, without speaking to you.
-This might seem less stressful, but there is usually a higher chance of success if you have an oral hearing where you speak to a judge.
+You can choose to have your appeal decided just on the evidence you send in, without speaking to you – this is sometimes called a ‘paper hearing’.
+This might seem less stressful, but there is usually a higher chance of success if you have an oral hearing where you speak to a judge and can explain the difficulties you had.
+This might be a telephone, video or face-to-face hearing.

-• Step 8 - Your appeal will be heard by an independent judge.
+Step 8 - Your appeal will be heard by an independent judge.
 This is called the Social Security and Child Support Tribunal.
 You might also hear it referred to as the First Tier Tribunal.
 In Northern Ireland your appeal is heard by a Legally Qualified Member.
 They will make a new decision.
-See page What to expect at the hearing and What to do on the day for more information.
+See What to expect at the hearing for more information.

 You can ask the DWP to reconsider the decision to sanction you at any time if your Universal Credit is sanctioned.
 If the sanction relates to another benefit such as Employment and Support Allowance you need to act quickly – get advice.
 You can ask in writing, in your online journal if you have one, on the phone or in person.
-It is best to do it in writing if you can (and keep a copy) because that way you have proof.
+It is best to do it in writing if you can because that way you have proof of your request and the date you made it.
+If you are not doing it via your online journal, make sure to keep a copy.

 Look at the letter or the notification in your online account telling you about the sanction.
 It should tell you how to go about challenging the decision.
 It should also include the reason for your sanction, how long it will last and how much money is being stopped.
 If not, ask for that information.
 There may be more than one letter about the sanction so make sure you have all the information you need, and ask the Jobcentre for it if they haven’t supplied it.